damianhakert/damianhakert.github.io/source/_posts/2013-12-19-gitlab-ci-with-parallel-builds-and-deployments.markdown

 ### GitLab CI with parallel builds and deployments

-This is a proposal to extend GitLab CI with parallel builds, pushing successful builds to external repo's, branch specific builds and support for build metrics.
+This is a proposal to extend GitLab CI with parallel builds, pushing successful builds to external repos, branch specific builds and support for build metrics.

 <!--more-->